MateoProjects/MAI/IML/Teoria/Introduction_to_unsupervised_learning_w3.md

 The main idea is use probabilities instead of distances.

-The goal is finde the mos likely clisters given the data and determine the probabilitiy with wich and object belongs to a certain clusters.
+The goal is find the mos likely clusters given the data and determine the probabilitiy with wich and object belongs to a certain clusters.
 $$
 \text{Pr}(C \space |\space x) = \frac{\text{Pr}(x \space | \space C) \text{Pr}(C)}{\sum_c \text{Pr}(C) \text{Pr}(x \space | \space C)}
 $$